luuis9am/Classic-Pong-Game-on-MSP430/README.md

 - timerLib: Provides code to configure Timer A to generate watchdog timer interrupts at 250 Hz

+- p2SwLib: Provides an interrupt-driven driver for the four switches on the LCD board and a demo program illustrating its intended functionality.

 - lcdLib: Provides low-level lcd control primitives, defines several fonts, and a simple demo program that uses them.

-- p2SwLib: Provides an interrupt-driven driver for the four switches on the LCD board and a demo program illustrating its intended functionality.

-- circleLib: Provides a circle model as a vector of demi-chord lengths, pre-computed circles with a range of radii, and a demonstration program that renders a circle.

 - shapeLib: Provides an translatable model for shapes that can be translated and rendered as layers.

+- circleLib: Provides a circle model as a vector of demi-chord lengths, pre-computed circles as layers with a variety of radii, and a demonstration program that renders a circle.

 ## Demonstration program